-Say you walk out of the theater having seen a show you hated, that you experienced as an assault on your senses, a waste of your time, or both.
+Say you walk out of the theatre having seen a show you hated, that you experienced as an assault on your senses, a waste of your time, or both.
 Who can you tell about it?
-If you’re lucky enough to have a circle of opinionated theatergoing friends, none affiliated with the production or any of its artists—or perhaps still better, if you have someone with no particular interest in theater, but who will indulge your venting on any topic—you may stand some hope of unburdening yourself and purging your pain.
-Many of us, though, suffer truly bad theater in polite silence, simultaneously angry that we were subjected to it and ashamed that it got to us so.
+If you’re lucky enough to have a circle of opinionated theatregoing friends, none affiliated with the production or any of its artists—or perhaps still better, if you have someone with no particular interest in theatre, but who will indulge your venting on any topic—you may stand some hope of unburdening yourself and purging your pain.
+Many of us, though, suffer truly bad theatre in polite silence, simultaneously angry that we were subjected to it and ashamed that it got to us so.

 Or, let’s say, you leave the theatre having seen a show you loved that pushed your buttons, turned you on, or otherwise wholly delighted you.
 Who can you tell?
 You may tweet or Facebook-post your friends about it, or tell anyone who asks you what’s worth seeing—you may even feel guilty if you neglect to do so, as if you’ve forgotten to send someone a thank-you card.
 You are unlikely to ever be asked to defend or reconsider your positive reaction, either by fellow fans or by detractors—and should you encounter one of the latter, in person or in print, you may understandably shrink from the fight, preferring to leave your show-love alone, safely undisturbed in your memory.

 Or, perhaps worst of all, you leave the theatre having seen a show that lay onstage like a dead fish wrapped in newspaper, that stirred you to neither anger nor affection, indeed made you feel no sensation at all but the faint stink of its averageness.
 You are likely to tell no one alive about this wasted evening, any more than you would feel compelled to narrate your latest uneventful trip to the post office.
 To recount the show’s tedium would be to relive it, provided you can even remember anything about the experience.